-^{} This represents project costs relating to projects which are either non-viable design/uses and other costs relating to projects under planning which management considers not feasible to continue and accordingly written off.
+13.1 This represents project costs relating to projects which are either non-viable design/uses and other costs relating to projects under planning which management considers not feasible to continue and accordingly written off.

-^{} As at 31 December 2021, the Group determined net realisable value of its development work in progress and concluding that carrying value is lower than the net realisable value (2020: recorded a write-down of AED 74,441 thousand) of its development project in progress.
-The estimates of net realisable values are based on the most reliable evidence available at the reporting date, of the amount that the Group is expected to realise in its ordinary course of business.
+13.2 As at 31 December 2022 and 31 December 2021, the Group determined net realisable value of its development work in progress and concluded that the carrying value is higher than the net realisable value in SODIC resulting in provision of impairment AED 73,333 thousand (2021: nil) The estimates of net realisable values are based on the most reliable evidence available at the reporting date, of the amount that the Group is expected to realise in its ordinary course of business.
 These estimates also take into consideration the purpose for which the asset is held.